data-mint-research/MCP-BASE-STACK/docs/File-Structure-Standardization.md

 ## Current Status

 As of the latest validation (April 8, 2025):
-- Total files in the project: 249
+- Total files in the project: 486
-- Naming convention compliance: 100%
+- Naming convention compliance: 97.53%
 - Directory structure compliance: 100%
-- Overall compliance: 100%
+- Overall compliance: 98.77%

-The project has achieved full compliance with file structure standards after fixing 34 files with naming convention issues (primarily markdown files) and relocating 5 files to their ideal directories.
+The project has 12 files with naming convention issues (primarily markdown files) and no directory structure issues.
+The system now provides automated suggestions for improvement and enhanced reporting capabilities.

+For details on the recent enhancements to the file structure standardization system, see [File Structure Enhancements](./File-Structure-Enhancements.md).

 ## Key Features